Prismatik/dendritic-admin/README.md

 npm run dev
 ```

-This will start a local webpack server on port `3005` and will watch for any
+This will start a local webpack server at `http://localhost:3005` and will watch for any
 file changes.